Setting Up A Dedicated Conference Bridge

 Yay.com offers unlimited call recording for customers on our Enterprise plan.
 Admins can toggle call recording on/off globally and even set up automatic backups to the cloud storage platform of your choice.

-Handily, we also provide a Direct Routing solution for Microsoft Teams free with our Flying High and Enterprise plans.
+Handily, we also provide a Direct Routing solution for Microsoft Teams free for our customers.
 This makes our Direct Routing solution one of the most affordable and powerful on the market.

 For a full breakdown of the limitations of Microsoft Phone System, see our blog post on Microsoft Phone System vs Teams Direct Routing.